Skip to main content

 The GLACE (Great Lakes Arts, Cultures, and Environments) fellowship offers GRCC students an opportunity to earn U-M credit this summer through a fully-funded, four-week program in July while living in Northern Michigan at the UMBS.

-• Faculty teach interconnected, two-credit courses in topics such as in English, Anthropology, History, or American Culture at the research campus.
+• Faculty teach interconnected, two-credit courses in topics such as in English, Anthropology, History, or American Culture.

 • Students explore concepts such as place, natural history, and cultural identity through texts and in hands-on ways, with the local landscape and its inhabitants, ecologies, and histories.